 Nations are built by narrating their past.
-Threads of common memories and stories weave the fabric of the national culture, integrating the heterogenous communities into the idea of a single nation.
+Threads of common memories weave the fabric of the national culture, integrating the heterogenous communities into the idea of a single nation.
 In multicultural societies, the process is a messy one.
-Different communities remember the past from...
+Different communities remember the past from ...

 By Beatriz Pérez Zapata

 This monograph analyses Zadie Smith’s White Teeth, On Beauty, NW, The Embassy of Cambodia, and Swing Time as trauma fictions that reveal the social, cultural, historical, and political facets of trauma.
 Starting with Smith’s humorous critique of psychoanalysis and her definition of original trauma,...

 By Grant Hamilton

 May 27, 2021

 Étienne Balibar writes that today we are at the end of capitalism.
 This is not because capitalism has run its course or has met an irresistible force, but because there can be no purer form of capitalism than the one we have today.
 Taking seriously the idea that this strain of capitalism has not ...